What does a Case Aide do?

 Qualifications

-- High school diploma or equivalent required; associate's or bachelor's degree in a related field preferred.
+- High school diploma or equivalent required; associate's degree or higher in a related field preferred.

-- Previous experience in a case management or support role is highly desirable.
+- Previous experience in a case management or social services setting is highly desirable.

 Is becoming a Case Aide a good career path?